jingmouren/gitlab_in-silico-public_charlie/README.md

 Calculating intrinsic value of a company is more of an art than science, especially for a high-quality, growing businesses within your circle of competence.
 And according to Charlie Munger, Warren Buffett, Mohnish Pabrai and the like, one should focus precisely on getting such great businesses for a fair price.
-That means that you shouldn't take what this tool says at face value, and you should probably use its guidance infrequently.
+That means that you shouldn't take what this tool says at fa ce value, and you should probably use its guidance infrequently.

 During the mathematical derivation of the problem (optimizing long-term growth rate), an assumption is made that the number of similar bets with similar outcomes is very high (tends to infinity).
 I don't have a hard mathematical proof